T of C

 (Return)

-二香琴譜 Erxiang Qinpu (1833; XXIII/88), says, "楊鶴洲(楊掄)太古遺音則云琴弦非杭州者不可 Taigu Yiyin by Yang Hezhou (i.e., Yang Lun) says that if qin strings are not from Hangzhou they are useless."
-I have not located this yet, suggesting perhaps that Yang Lun also had another publication.
+For a later mwntion of Yang Lun in old handbooks, 二香琴譜 Erxiang Qinpu (1833; XXIII/88, 杭弦,l.2), has, "楊鶴洲(楊掄)太古遺音則云琴弦非杭州者不可 Taigu Yiyin by Yang Hezhou (i.e., Yang Lun) says that if qin strings are not from Hangzhou they are useless."
+I have not located this yet in his Taigu Yiyin, suggesting perhaps that there was yet another edition not mentioned here.

-As can be seen, the reversed 1802 Qinpu Hebi image in the middle directly corresponds with the earlier image below it.
+As can be seen, the reversed 1802 Qinpu Hebi image in the middle directly corresponds with the earlier image just above it.
 How does this happen?
 Does it have to do with the mechanical process of making woodblock prints?
 (There is a similar phenomenon in this image of Xi Kang.)

 4.